DEBS 2026: Call for Challenges

 • Minimum: correctness tests, metric definitions.

-• Ground truth: how to test the accuracy of the results
+• Good: ground truth to test the accuracy of the results.

 • Legal: data license/DUA, IP expectations, publicity terms, export restrictions.